COVID Tests now conducted at admission.

 When you arrive

-- Prior to entry, all visitors are required to scan the QR code using your mobile device (note we do not use the Service NSW app) when you arrive at the hospital entrance.
+- Prior to entry, all hospital patients and visitors are required to scan the QR code using your mobile device (note we do not use the Service NSW app) when you arrive at the hospital entrance.
 If you do not own a smartphone one of our friendly Mater Hospital staff will be happy to assist you.

-- Present evidence of your COVID vaccination status.
+- Confirm your COVID vaccination status.

 When you enter the hospital, you will need to continue to exercise social distancing by keeping 1.5m from others and clean your hands regularly using soap and water or the alcohol-based hand rub provided.